Which Carpet Cleaning Method Is Best?

 If You’re on a Budget

-Shampooing is a budget-friendly option, particularly if you’re comfortable with DIY.
+Shampooing is a budget-friendly option, particularly if you’re comfortable with DIY carpet cleaning.
 Keep in mind it may not be as thorough as professional methods offered by a carpet cleaning company.

-Whichever method you choose, there are a few things you can do to keep your carpet looking (and smelling) fresh in between deep cleans:
+Whichever method you choose, there are a few things you can do to keep your carpet looking pristine:

 - Vacuum regularly to remove dust and debris.